Richard Cosway: Early years

 Richard Cosway was born in Tiverton, Devon, the son of a schoolmaster.
 He was initially educated at Blundell's School, where his father was master, but at the age of twelve he was allowed to travel to London to take lessons in painting.
 Soon after his arrival, in 1754, he won a prize from the Society of Arts.
-He studied briefly with Thomas Hudson, then with William Shipley, and by 1760 had established his own business.
+He studied briefly with fellow Devonian Thomas Hudson, then with William Shipley, and by 1760 had established his own business.
 He exhibited his first works at the age of 20 in 1762 and was soon in demand.

 He was one of the first group of associate members of the Royal Academy, elected in August 1770, and was elected a full member the following March, on the casting vote of the academy's president, Sir Joshua Reynolds.
 He is included in Johan Zoffany's group portrait of the members of the academy (begun in 1771); a late addition to the composition, he was painted on an extra strip of canvas, attached to the right-hand side of the painting.